 I would also suggest using a newer theme.
 A large portion of older themes (especially those sold on marketplaces) violate the boundary between presentation (themes) and functionality (plugins).
 In some cases, a plugin is used but that plugin was made for a single theme (ie. to get past a marketplace’s submission guidelines – a technicality).
 This is a nice thought but in practicality it doesn’t solve the problem.
 Themes need to support plugins in the WordPress Plugin Directory that other theme authors can leverage.

 If you happen to be in the market for a church theme, see our Best Church WordPress Themes article.
 It lists themes that take advantage of the Church Content plugin which was made to help church theme authors avoid lock-in.
+And learn about the sermons plugin for WordPress that we’re building to work with any theme.
+It will end any type of lock in.

 There are probably more than 15,000 commercial WordPress themes.
 Many contribute to the lock-in effect, but not all.
 Use the ones that don’t.
 And if you see one that you would have used if it didn’t lock you in, tell the developer how much you regret not being able to give them your money.